chibisnorlax/acnhfaq/index.md

 - Don't let your turnips rot!
 You can't unspoil them, and Nook’s Cranny will only buy rotten turnips for 100 bells and they won't be sold as stacks of 10.
 Instead, they'll sell as one turnip per stack.
 Make sure you sell by the following Saturday.
 Otherwise, they'll spoil Sunday morning at 5:00 AM.

 ### How do I time travel for good turnip prices?
-Your turnip price pattern resets every time you time travel.
+Your turnip price pattern resets every time you time travel backwards.
 If you want to fish out big spike price with TT, follow this method:
 1. TT to Tuesday at 11:58 AM and check your price.
 2. If the price is not anywhere within the 127-225 range, save and quit.
 TT back to 11:57 AM, re-login.
 Repeat this step until the sell price is in that 127-225 range.
 3. When the price is within the 127-225 range, wait in game until 12:00 PM, then check the price again.